-Chang Chui Plane Night Market
+3. Chang Chui Plane Night Market

 Opened in 2017, Chang Chui Plane Night Market quickly gained a lot of attention due to its unique concept and large, eye-catching plane in the middle of the market.
 Chang Chui’s emphasis is on art, with many local artists showcasing their fascinating work, which is all made from reused materials.
 Among them, you’ll find uniquely-decorated restaurants and shops, as well as cool skull sculptures.

-The market features a gallery, vintage cinema, trendy shops and cafés, bars and many food and restaurant options.
+The market features a gallery, vintage cinema, trendy shops and cafés, bars and many foods and restaurant options.
 If you dare, there’s even a fine dining restaurant that serves insects!
 Compared to other night markets in Bangkok, Chang Chui is more upmarket and attracts a young bohemian crowd, making it one of our favourite night markets in Bangkok.
 Chang Chui is divided into two zones, an alcohol-free ‘green zone’ which is open from 11:00 till 21:00 and a ‘night zone’ which is open from 16:00 till 23:30.
 The night zone features craft beer bars, live music venues and late-night shops with cheap drinks.

 For food, we recommend you to try the following famous restaurants in Chang Chui Plane Night Market:

-How to get to Chang Chui Plane Night Market?There is no nearby BTS or MRT station.
-Closest MRT Station is Bang Son MRT, which is still a 10 – 15-minute drive with a taxi.
+There is no nearby BTS or MRT station.
+The closest MRT Station is Bang Son MRT, which is still a 10 – 15-minute drive with a taxi.

 Chang Chui Plane Night Market is good for art lovers, food, drinking and shopping.